Ordinary Time: July 3rd

-Other Commemorations: St. Irenaeus, bishop and martyr; St. Leo II, pope and confessor (Hist)
+Other Commemorations: St. Leo II, pope and confessor (RM)

-St. Thomas, the disciple who at first did not believe, has become for the Church one of the first witnesses to her faith.
+St. Thomas, the apostle who at first did not believe, has become for the Church one of the first witnesses to her faith.
 She is fond of appealing to his testimony and frequently puts in our mouths those simple words whereby he expressed the fervour of his regained faith: "My Lord and my God."
 It is known that St. Thomas preached the Gospel in Asia beyond the frontiers of the Roman Empire, probably in Persia and possibly as far afield as India.
-St. Thomas' feast was formerly celebrated on December 21.According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Irenaeus, Doctor of the Church, who wrote many important works of which the most famous is his Adversus Haereses, Against the Heresies, in explanation of the Faith.
-His feast in the Ordinary Form is celebrated on June 28.According to the Roman Martyrology, today is the feast of St. Leo II, one of the last Popes of the early Middle Ages.
+St. Thomas' feast was formerly celebrated on December 21.Today the Roman Martyrology commemorates St. Leo II, one of the last Popes of the early Middle Ages.
 His short pontificate (682-683) was marked by the confirmation of the sixth ecumenical council at which the Monothelite heresy was condemned.
 St. Leo II also perfected the melodies of the Gregorian chant for the Psalms and composed some new hymns.

 There is very little about the apostle Thomas in the Gospels; one text calls him the "twin."
 Rarely during Jesus' lifetime does he stand out among his colleagues.
 There is the instance before the raising of Lazarus, when Jesus was still in Perea and Thomas exclaimed: "Let us also go and die with Him."
 Best-known is his expression of unbelief after the Savior's death, giving rise to the phrase "doubting Thomas."
 Nevertheless, the passage describing the incident, had as today's Gospel, must be numbered among the most touching in Sacred Scripture.